Connect with migrant communities in and around Shanghai and teach English to disadvantaged children!

 - Summer: July – August; training sessions in June/July

 - Autumn: September – December; training sessions in September

-- Classes available any day (Monday to Sunday).
-Classes are once a week for a full school semester (a full semester is approximately 10 – 12 weeks for Spring and Autumn semester and 7 – 8 weeks for Summer semester)
+- Classes every day (Monday to Sunday).
+Each class runs once a week for a full school semester (a full semester is approximately 10 – 12 weeks for Spring and Autumn semesters and 7 – 8 weeks for Summer program)

 Migrant schools and community centers in Shanghai and Zhejiang Province.
 Travel may be required, as most of the program sites are not in downtown Shanghai.
 Please allocate 30 minutes to 1.5-hour travel time depending on your departure point.

 Provided by Stepping Stones:

 - Orientation about Stepping Stones’ beneficiaries, background and programs

 - Training session about teaching English, lesson planning, classroom management techniques, etc. (4 hours)